We've sent you an email with a link to update your password.

-Barbara Weir was born about 1945 at Bundy River Station, a cattle station in the Utopia region of the Northern Territory.
+Barbara Weir was born about 1945 at Bundy River Station, a cattle station in the Utopia region of the Northern Territory, and sadly passed away in 2023.
 Her parents were Minnie Pwerle, one of Utopia’s most well known and respected Aboriginal women artists, and Jack Weir, a married Irish man, their relationship was illegal, and the two were jailed.
 Jack Weir died not long after his release from jail.

 Barbara Weir was partly raised by Pwerle’s sister-in-law Emily Kngwarreye in Utopia.
 She grew up in the area until about age nine, where as a victim of the stolen generation, Barbara was taken from her family as a young child and assimilated into white society.